Chemical decoding of kinematic substructures in the Galactic halo: Chemical analysis via Gaussian Mixture Models

-In Figure \ref{fig:gmmGSE} we show the GSE (K) distribution in the [Mg/Fe], [Si/Fe], [Ca/Fe], [C/Fe], [Al/Fe], and [Mn/Fe] vs. [Fe/H] spaces.
-The optimal number of Gaussian components for GSE given by the minimisation of the BIC is 4.
-The blue circles in the figure highlight the bulk of the distribution (combining the four components), defining our GSE reference sample.
-The yellow circles are the outliers of the GSE distribution with respect to itself, that is the fraction of stars with the lowest probability density of belonging to GSE (in the figure we set the threshold to 20th percentile).
-We can see that most of the outliers are low-metallicity stars ($\rm[Fe/H] \le -1$), that are very scattered and feature in general higher abundances of carbon, manganese, and aluminium over iron (bottom row), while being still consistent with the bulk of GSE in the $\alpha$ elements (upper row).
+In Figure \ref{fig:gmmGSE}, we show the GSE (H) distribution in the [Mg/Fe], [Si/Fe], [Ca/Fe], [C/Fe], [Al/Fe], and [Mn/Fe] vs. [Fe/H] spaces.
+The optimal number of Gaussian components for GSE given by the minimisation of the BIC is four.
+The blue circles in the figure highlight the bulk of the distribution (combining the four components), defining our GSE reference sample ("pure GSE").
+The yellow circles are the outliers of the GSE distribution, that is the stars with the lowest probability density of belonging to the four components of the GSE GMM (in Fig. \ref{fig:gmmGSE}, we set the threshold to the 20th percentile).
+We can see that most of the outliers are low-metallicity stars ($\rm[Fe/H] \le -1$), that are very scattered and feature in general higher abundances of carbon, manganese, and aluminium over iron (bottom row), while being still consistent with the bulk of the pure GSE in the $\alpha$ elements (upper row).

-We then compared the other halo substructure samples with the GSE reference one, evaluating the probability density that any of their stars belonged to the GMM of GSE.
-The ones with a probability higher than the threshold were considered GSE-compatible stars; conversely, they were considered outliers.
+We then compared the other halo substructure samples with the pure GSE reference one, evaluating the probability density that any of their stars belonged to the GMM of GSE.
+The ones with a probability higher than the assumed threshold were considered GSE-compatible stars; conversely, they were considered not compatible.
 In this way, we obtain a percentage of chemical compatibility of the various halo substructures with respect to GSE.
 We associated an uncertainty with these fractions by bootstrap resampling the data a thousand times, considering the uncertainties of the chemical abundances given by APOGEE with a Monte Carlo approach.
 We finally computed the means and standard deviations of the realisations.

 The same approach has been used to quantify the chemical compatibility of the different halo substructures with the kinematically heated disc.
-Because it is expected that the heated disc has the same chemical abundances of the disc \citep[see, e.g.][]{dimatteo2019, belokurov20}, to quantify this compatibility, we made use of the chemical abundances of the disc itself, as defined in Sect. \ref{sec:abundances}.
+Because the chemical abundances of the heated disc are expected to be included in the ranges spanned by the disc \citep[see, e.g.][]{dimatteo2019, belokurov20}, to quantify this compatibility, we made use of the chemical abundances of the disc itself, as defined in Sect. \ref{sec:abundances}.